Last Updated: March 17, 2021

 If you've never tasted biodynamic wines, thread carefully.
 Manufacturers add them for a reason,(better overall taste), which our palates have grown accustomed to like with many other products.
 In short, the wines are all-natural and taste as such.

-However, what seals the exclusivity of the Plonk Wine Club is their monthly subscription.
-It costs $110 to receive four bottles monthly – around $25 – $27 per bottle.
+However, what seals the exclusivity of the Plonk Wine Club for this review is their monthly subscription.
+It costs $110 to receive four bottles monthly - around $25 - $27 per bottle.
 Trust me.
-You’d never buy plonk wine at that price regardless of its type (organic).
+You'd never buy plonk wine at that price regardless of its type (organic).

 Plonk, knowingly or unknowingly, has created a kind of cult for environmentalist wine enthusiasts.

 "We taste through hundreds of wines and only select real, authentic wines made by passionate farmers, not by industrial manufacturers or boardroom executives from large wine industry conglomerates."

 What To Expect From Plonk Wine Club Subscription